Broadband, Connectivity, Cybersecurity, and E-Rate

 Broadband and Connectivity

-As of recent data from the National Center for Education Statistics (NCES) and the U.S. Census Bureau, approximately 94% of U.S. households with children aged 3 to 18 have internet access, but only 88% have access through a computer.
-This statistic reflects the increasing importance of internet connectivity for educational purposes and the efforts to close the digital divide.
+Recent data from the National Center for Education Statistics (NCES) and the U.S. Census Bureau show that approximately 97% of U.S. households with children aged 3 to 18 have internet access.
+Still, only 93% have access through a computer, while 4% relied solely on a smartphone for access.
+This reflects the increasing importance of internet connectivity for educational purposes and the efforts to close the digital divide.
 Further, while a high percentage of households have internet access, a smaller proportion have reliable access through a computer, which is often necessary for more effective educational activities compared to access through mobile devices.

 Cybersecurity